ffquindala/PowerBI_HollywoodMovies/README.md

 the “see complete chart” link at the bottom of the above summary table, we get to this page, which will be the basis of our ETL.

+## ETL Development

+## Developing the Dim Movie ETL (Movie dimension)
+The basic idea behind the Movie dimension is that we will ‘scrape’ the “The Numbers” website, obtaining the table of Top Grossing movies from each year, so that we can then consolidate this list and keep the major movie attributes in our Movies dimension.

+At this stage, and because our time is limited, we will be keeping a very short list of attributes for this
+dimension: movie name and release date (movie name will also play the role of ID).

+We will be showing how to develop a parameter within Power BI, for the YEAR part of the URL address to the page, so that we can develop a function-based query and have a very simple way of choosing the year we are interested in, and get those values retrieved through Power BI.